 Population Growth of London

-Taking a glance to the previous 7 years of London’s population development, there had been many variations in the numerical figures.
-Over the last 7 last years, the growth rate of London encircles approximately from 0.23% to 1.76%, summing around 20,000 to 150,000 people in the annual population.
+Taking a glance to the previous ten years of London’s population development, there had been many variations in the numerical figures.
+Over the last eleven years, the growth rate of London encircles approximately from 0.23% to 1.76%, summing around 20,000 to 150,000 people in the annual population.

 Due to the advance and enhancing facilities and opportunities of education, health and other profiting fields, a large number of people immigrate to London every year.
 This consistently causes a serious increase in the annual population and made London to sustain its rank as the most populated city of United Kingdom.